alkacon/opencms-core/modules/org.opencms.updater/resources/WEB-INF/lib/readme.txt

-place here jar archives to be replaced before updating. usually just the opencms.jar do not place modules archives here, they should be written as wexport points during importing.
+Place here jar archives to be replaced before updating.
+This is usually just the opencms.jar.
+Do not place modules archives here, they should be written as export points during the import.